 Here at Yellow Dog, our hope and expectation is that every trip that we book and arrange for our clients will be problem-free.
 And in the end, 99% of these trips are!
-That said, we recognize that things happen that our company, our customers, and ourselves cannot always control.
+That said, we recognize that things happen that our company, our customers, and we cannot always control.
 For that reason, we strongly recommend that our clients purchase basic trip insurance for all angling packages, as well as purchasing a Global Rescue policy for medical evacuations.
-This is especially relevant with destinations that are far off the beaten path.
+This is especially relevant to destinations that are far off the beaten path.

 When we’re packing our bags, we like knowing we have benefits like this from Global Rescue: